drivendataorg/zamba/docs/docs/quickstart.md

 ```

 `zamba` will output a `.csv` file with rows labeled by each video filename and columns for each class (ie. species).
 The default prediction will store all class probabilities, so that cell `(i,j)` is *the probability that animal `j` is present in video `i`.*  Comprehensive predictions are helpful when a single video contains multiple species.
 Predictions will be saved to `zamba_predictions.csv` in the current working directory by default.
-You can save out predictions under a different name or in a different folder using the `--save-path` argument.
+You can save out predictions to a different folder using the `--save-path` argument.

 Adding the argument `--output-class-names` will simplify the predictions to return only the *most likely* animal in each video: